Word searches, anagrams and crosswords are all very well, but these games do new and fresh things with such traditional frameworks.

 This game comes across like a politically literate tirade against censorship.
 An Orwellian adventure story told through one half of an increasingly mangled email exchange, it also happens to be a word game based around decoding blocks of text.

 You play the part of a downtrodden citizen of a dimly sketched dystopia, receiving messages with parts blacked out by censors.
-All you have to do is work out the missing words - easy at first, but Blackbar eventually taunts, tangling and weaving its internal logic until your head hurts.
+All you have to do is work out the missing words - which is easy at first, but becomes increasingly tricky as Blackbar's internal logic starts to weave and tangle.

 It can be frustrating.
 You may find yourself baffled by a single word required to unlock the next screen.
 But the rewarding nature of cracking each puzzle along with the clever, funny storyline makes it all _________.